Dtham14/Optimil-Project/README.md

 - Ability to register new users for them to sign in
 - Record user clock in and clock out time
 - Record user tasks or project they done for the day
 - Return CSV files of the timesheet of your employees
+- Ability to clock in and out users with a barcode scanner